Media portrayal of LGBTQ people: Literature

 An example of LGBTQ representation in literature is seen in the novel Stay and Fight', written by Madeline Ffitch, which portrays a nontraditional family structure centered on Karen, Lily, Helen, and a child, Perley, living together in rural Appalachian Ohio.
 The novel explores how their household challenges conventional expectations of parenthood and kinship, particularly regarding queer relationships and chosen family structures.

 The novel Call Me by Your Name, by André Aciman, is another widely known example of LGBTQ representation in literature.
 The story follows a summer romance between Elio (17), a teenager living with his family in Italy, and Oliver (24), who is a graduate student staying with Elio's family for the summer.
 The novel touches on Elio's exploration of his queer identity through his undefined and complicated relationship with Oliver.
 In "Call Me by Your Name", readers are exposed to the idea of accepting one's queer identity, and how this affects a person throughout their life.

-New Queer Cinema
+New queer cinema

-The term New Queer Cinema (NQC) was first coined by the academic B. Ruby Rich in Sight & Sound magazine in 1992 to define and describe a movement in queer-themed independent filmmaking in the early 1990s.
+The term new queer cinema (NQC) was first coined by the academic B. Ruby Rich in Sight & Sound magazine in 1992 to define and describe a movement in queer-themed independent filmmaking in the early 1990s.
 In New Queer Cinema, author Michele Aaron states that films created during this time must meet the following requirements to be considered NQC:The film must give voice to marginalized or underrepresented LGBTQ+ stories, defy cinematic conventions, resist positive imagery, disregard historical stereotypes, and defy death often in terms of AIDS.Aaron states that much of the progress seen within the Hollywood film industry is due to the work of filmmakers and crews of NQC.
 Consequently, shifts in marketing have been implemented to target LGBTQ+ audiences.